sodadata/docs/soda-agent/secrets.md

 Read more about the <a href="https://external-secrets.io/latest/introduction/overview/" target="_blank">ESO's Resource Model</a>.

 The following procedure outlines how to use ESO to integrate with a **Hashicorp Vault** that uses a KV Secrets Engine v2.
-Extrapolate from this procedure to integrate with another secrets manager such as <a href="https://external-secrets.io/latest/provider/aws-secrets-manager/" target="_blank">AWS Secrets Manager</a> or <a href="https://external-secrets.io/latest/provider/azure-key-vault/" target="_blank">Azure Key Vault</a>.
+Extrapolate from this procedure to integrate with another secrets manager such as:
+* <a href="https://external-secrets.io/latest/provider/aws-secrets-manager/" target="_blank">AWS Secrets Manager</a>
+* <a href="https://external-secrets.io/latest/provider/azure-key-vault/" target="_blank">Azure Key Vault</a>

 ### Prerequisites
 * You have set up a Kubernetes cluster in your cloud services environment and deployed a Soda Agent in the cluster.
-* For the purpose of this example proceudre, you have set up and are using a Hashicorp Vault which contains a key-value pair for `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` at the path `local/soda`.
+* For the purpose of this example procedure, you have set up and are using a Hashicorp Vault which contains a key-value pair for `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` at the path `local/soda`.

 ### Install and set up the External Secrets Operator
 1. Use helm to install the External Secrets Operator from the <a href="https://charts.external-secrets.io" target="_blank">Helm chart repository</a> into the same Kubernetes cluster in which you deployed your Soda Agent.